How to Condition Leather — Everything You Need to Know About Leather Conditioning

 Conditioning your leather periodically is a great way to keep your leather smooth, supple, and in great shape for years to come.

 Best of all, you don’t need to take your leather somewhere else to have it conditioned.
 Leather conditioning is easy to do yourself, as long as you have a few necessary tools.
+Whether it's for your journal cover or a leather wallet, and so long as it's real leather, you'll find these tips will work.

 Leather Conditioning the Right Way